Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “It allows a marketing expert to show highly targeted ads based on each individual person’s customer journey,” says Brenton Thomas of Twibi.
 “As a result, I’ve been able to show specific ads to someone who just viewed a specific product vs someone who viewed their cart.
 By personalizing the ads I’ve seen as high as a 15:1 Return on Ad Spend (ROAS) for my clients, mostly made up of prospect traffic.

 Jessica Campos of Marketing for Greatness adds, “Ever since we set up the Facebook Attribution tool, our metrics were much cleaner!
 This tool helped us see the full journey of our target audience.
 We were able to help our eCommerce clients grow exponentially while saving up to 45% in ads budget.”
+Also, track key parts of your online store’s PPC campaign in one place with this paid ads ecommerce dashboard.

 “Klaviyo is a flexible eCommerce email service and at first may not seem like the most obvious tool for growth,” says Adam Bastock of Abastock.
 “However, the flexibility it offers with its automation has been a huge help in both marketing products to potential customers, but also empathizing and handling objections at the right time in our customers’ journey – both pre and post-sale.